 - An obsession with mirrors or complete avoidance of them

-Emotional changes: when the body isn’t fed well, the brain literally can’t function optimally.
+When the body isn’t fed well, the brain literally can’t function optimally.
 As a result, not only are cognitive and memory functions impaired, but emotional regulation is, as well (and it’s often the first recognizable change):

 - Easily irritated or angered – more cranky than usual, especially around mealtimes

 - Withdrawn from activities or people they once enjoyed

 - Obsessive behavior – can be toward food and weight or toward something entirely different (used as a way to direct attention elsewhere)

 Whether the ED is in the form of restricting or bingeing, these traits are often telltale signs of someone suffering from one:

 - Excessive use of low-calorie condiments such as salt, pepper, mustard, vinegar, herbs

 - Eating at weird times (such as not at all during the day, but all at one at night)

 - Finding excessive food wrappers or finding them in strange places (such as the bedroom, between cushions, in a closet)